DragFlow: Unleashing DiT Priors with Region Based Supervision for Drag Editing: Implementation Details

 \subsection{Details about Experimental Settings}

-\paragraph{Layers for Feature Manipulation.} We empirically identify the \textbf{17th and 18th double-stream blocks} of the DiT backbone as the most effective positions for applying drag optimization.
+\paragraph{Layers for Feature Manipulation.} We empirically identify the \textbf{17th and 18th double-stream blocks} of the DiT backbone as the most representative features to facilitate drag optimization.
 To substantiate this choice, we conduct a visualization-based analysis of the main DiT modules (refer to Fig.~\ref{fig:layers_1} and Fig.~\ref{fig:layers_2} for details).
 Our selection is guided by the principle that effective feature blocks should retain high representational fidelity to the input.
 While certain blocks may encode large amounts of information, much of it can be dominated by noise.
 By examining PCA visualizations, we qualitatively assess whether the leading components align with the appearance of the original image, thereby confirming that the selected layers capture the essential visual characteristics required for precise and robust editing.

 As illustrated in the figures, the latent representations from “DOUBLE-17” and “DOUBLE-18” retain rich and flexible features, which can be effectively manipulated during editing.
 In contrast, certain blocks (e.g., “SINGLE-20” and “SINGLE-30”) exhibit overly “clean” latents, making it difficult to perform meaningful edits.
 Other blocks (e.g., “DOUBLE-04” and “SINGLE-06”) contain too few semantically informative features, where optimization tends to struggle in preserving source identity and achieving precise dragging control.
 Taken together, these comparisons suggest that our default setting, by using “DOUBLE-17” and “DOUBLE-18”, offers a favorable balance: it preserves stable feature representations with sufficient semantic and spatial information, while also maintaining rich identity-related features to support effective editing.
 This justifies its adoption as the backbone choice in DragFlow.